scorpiontornado/Something-Awesome/README.md

 My UNSW COMP6841 Self-Selected Project - AKA "Something Awesome".
 I chose to complete this project on web security, creating an intentionally vulnerable web-app as a teaching tool.

+The main problem I'm trying to solve is that when beginners are presented with a CTF (e.g. a plain login screen), they're often unsure as to how to begin.
+This project aims to dispel some of the mystery surrounding cybersecurity by guiding them through a few common web attacks, preparing them for traditional CTFs.

-Flags are of the form `SAP{...}` (for Something Awesome Project).
+The flags (things you need to find) are of the form `SAP{...}` (for Something Awesome Project).
 Please don't cheat and look at the hardcoded values (of the flags, database create/insert statements etc).
 Later iterations would somehow redact this or move to a different file to make it less easy to cheat.

 ### (Intentional) Vulnerabilities